The Lending and Secured Finance Review: Nigeria

 i Legal reservations

-The term 'financial assistance' is broadly defined to include 'a gift, guarantee, security or indemnity, loan, any form of credit and any financial assistance given by a company, the net assets of which are thereby reduced to a material extent or which has no net assets'.
+The term 'financial assistance' is broadly defined to include 'a gift, guarantee, any form of security or indemnity, loan, any form of credit and any financial assistance given by a company, the net assets of which are thereby reduced to 50 per cent, or which has no net assets'.

 The consequences of failing to comply with the financial assistance rules are serious, as any transaction that represents unlawful financial assistance is void and unenforceable.
 Furthermore, the company and its officers will be guilty of an offence and liable on conviction to a fine.